 Racing from Australia, New Zealand and Asia take centre stage at Crownbet, but there was also the option to bet in the US, Chile, Europe and anywhere else where racing exists.

-The odds on offer are extremely competitive compared to the likes of Sportsbet and Neds.
+The odds on offer are extremely competitive compared to the likes of Neds.
 Crownbet were one of the first bookmakers to release odds on the Wednesday and Saturday meetings, which results in punters getting great early odds.